vyos/vyos-documentation/docs/configuration/interfaces/wireless.rst

 Security
 ========

-:abbr:`WPA (Wi-Fi Protected Access)` and WPA2 Enterprise in combination with 802.1x based authentication can be used to authenticate users or computers in a domain.
+:abbr:`WPA (Wi-Fi Protected Access)`, WPA2 Enterprise and WPA3 Enterprise in combination with 802.1x based authentication can be used to authenticate users or computers in a domain.

 The wireless client (supplicant) authenticates against the RADIUS server (authentication server) using an :abbr:`EAP (Extensible Authentication Protocol)` method configured on the RADIUS server.
 The WAP (also referred to as authenticator) role is to send all authentication messages between the supplicant and the configured authentication server, thus the RADIUS server is responsible for authenticating the users.